What a Reduction Loop Reveals About SPMD vs Per-Op Intrinsics

 Three things compound:

 - Loop peeling.
 When the remaining length is at least 8, no mask is needed.
 SPMD emits a stripped main body for the all-active case and reserves the masked path for the tail.
 The intrinsic version cannot peel because it does not own the loop – the user wrote it.
+The user has to implement the peeling.

 - Memory-operand